-The 43nd Annual Nihonmachi Street Fair is on August 6 and 7.
-You will find this two-day festival in the heart of San Francisco's Japantown District.
+The 47th Annual Nihonmachi Street Fair is on August 5 & 6, 2023.
+This annual two-day festival in the heart of San Francisco's Japantown District.

 This well loved festival celebrates the diversity of the Asian-Pacific American cultures.
 Here you will find performances, art, music, food, and community outreach programs.
 It's one of the largest festivals each year with around 30,000 attendees!

 The event runs from 11 am to 6 pm both days.

 Disclaimer: I receive a small commission from some of the links on this page.

 All performances will be on their man stage at Post Street between Webster and Laguna.
 You will find entertainment from 12 pm to 5 pm on Saturday and from 12 pm to 6 pm on Sunday.

 They will feature local entertainment with each performer on stage for about an hour.